Is buying an RV worth it, or should you just rent one?

 ---|---|---|

-Be sure to consider the additional vacation costs associated with any of these options.
-Gas, kitchen supplies, rental fees and insurance should all factor into your decision.
-The additional costs can quickly add up whether you rent or buy.
-If you only want to try an RV one time, look for rental companies that include everything in one price so you do not have to buy additional equipment.
+Be sure to consider the additional vacation costs associated with any of these options — gas, kitchen supplies, park fees and insurance should all factor into your decision.
+These additional costs can add up quickly whether you rent or buy.
+If you only want to try an RV once, look for rental companies that include everything in the price so you don’t have to buy additional equipment.

-If you plan to buy, you may want to consider a used RV.
-This can help cut costs if you cannot afford a new model.
+If you plan to buy, consider looking at used RVs.
+This can help cut costs if you can’t afford a new model.
+Just like cars, RVs experience rapid depreciation when you drive them off the lot, so buying used can be a great way to save money.
 You can also apply for an RV loan, but you may need a down payment.

-Owning an RV allows you to spontaneously go on a camping trip or make a long haul across the country.
-However, it also requires regular care and maintenance, and that part is not always glamorous.
-These are some pros and cons of buying an RV.
+Owning an RV allows you to go on a spontaneous camping trip or make a long trek across the country.
+However, it also requires regular care and maintenance, and that part isn’t always glamorous.
+Before committing to the high costs of RV ownership, review the pros and cons.

 Advantages